 Phone cameras are improving every few months, and enthusiast-level DSLRs are equipped with brilliant sensors, but even the best photos can benefit from a little adjustment in post-production.
-Adobe Photoshop is the professional photographer's tool of choice, but it's not the only option; there are incredibly powerful photo editors available completely free if you know where to look.
+Adobe Photoshop is the pro photographer's tool of choice, but it's not the only option; there are incredibly powerful photo editors available completely free if you know where to look.

 The best free photo editors offer all the key tools you need to make your pictures look amazing, including curves, contrast, and exposure enhancement to refine colors; clone stamps and healing brushes to erase flaws; masks for isolating and editing areas; and layers to help you blend elements and combine effects.

 If you value speed over granular control, there are also great free photo editors that automate the process with smart filters.
 You can combine and tweak these effects to achieve the desired result, then save the custom settings and apply them to all the pictures in a folder with a couple of clicks.

 Whatever your level of experience, these are the best free photo editors you can download today.

 An exceptional free photo editor, GIMP is a worthy rival to premium software

 The elder statesperson of free photo editing, GIMP (also known as the GNU Image Manipulation Program) is the most powerful photo editor around.
 It's packed with amazing tools that perfectly match those you'd find in premium software, and more are being added all the time.

 If you've ever used Photoshop, GIMP's interface will be immediately familiar - particularly if you select the single-window mode, which arranges all its toolbars and canvases in an Adobe-style layout.

 The photo editing toolkit is amazing, and includes layers, masks, curves, and levels.
 You can erase flaws with the excellent clone stamp and healing tools, create custom brushes, apply perspective changes, and apply changes to isolated areas with intelligent selection tools.